-• "Accessing the Setup Wizard" on page 9 discusses the Ethernet connections that must be in place in order to run the Setup Wizard.
+"Accessing the Setup Wizard" on page 11 discusses the Ethernet connections that must be in place in order to run the Setup Wizard.

 Note: Before running the Setup Wizard, ensure that the hardware setup instructions have been completed and verified and that the machine has been powered up.
-For information on system hardware setup, see your system's Quick Start guide for your system.
+For information on system hardware setup, see your system's Quick Start Guide.

-- "Using the Setup Wizard to Configure the System" on page 10 steps you through the screens of the Setup Wizard. - "Customizing Your Installation" on page 17 provides an overview of the configuration tasks you may need to perform in order to customize the system for your specific needs after you have finished using the Setup Wizard for initial configuration.
+- "Using the Setup Wizard to Configure the System" on page 13 steps you through the screens of the Setup Wizard. - "Customizing Your Installation" on page 20 provides an overview of the configuration tasks to customize the system for your specific needs after you have finished using the Setup Wizard.

-If you must reinstall Appliance Manger, see Appendix C, "Reinstalling Appliance Manager" on page 117.
+If you must reinstall Appliance Manger, see Appendix C, "Reinstalling Appliance Manager" on page 127.